victorar/arm/000-patterns/Sample README.md

 ## Deployment steps

-You can either click the "deploy to Azure" button at the beginning of this document or deploy the solution from PowerShell with the PowerShell, explained in README.md in the root of this repository.
+You can click the "deploy to Azure" button at the beginning of this document.

 ## Usage